amazing56789/MCDatapacks.Stackable-Potions/README.md

 # Stackable-Potions
 A datapack that stacks dropped potions.
-For u/TranquilBurrito on reddit.
 If you remix, adapt, or make any other changes to this datapack, please preserve the creator.txt file.